-

 - UNDP has a number of reporting obligations towards the Global Fund.
 Among other things, it has a duty to provide (i) periodic progress reports (Art.
 13); (ii) quarterly cash balance reports (Art.
 13); (iii) a copy of its externally audited financial statements covering each year in which Grant Funds are expended, together with the opinion of its external auditors on such statements, not later than thirty (30) days after such audited financial statements and opinion are published (Art.
 7(b)(iv)); (iv), a certified financial statement of income and expenditure of the Program during the preceding year, which is due no later than June 30 of each year; and (v) financial expenditure reports on the use of funds by UN SRs, prepared in accordance with the financial regulations and rules applicable to such Sub-recipients.
 Further guidance on financial reporting can be found in the financial management section of the Manual.

-- 21 of the Grant Regulations sets forth a number of deliverables due from UNDP in connection with grant closure.
+- Article 21 of the Grant Regulations sets forth a number of deliverables due from UNDP in connection with grant closure.
 Further guidance on closure can be found in the financial management section of the Manual.

 - Pursuant to Art.
 7 of the Grant Regulations, UNDP audits its programme expenditures “in accordance with its internal and external auditing practices”.
 Audits are conducted by the UNDP Office of Audits and Investigations (OAI).
 With regard to SRs, UNDP must consult with the Global Fund on an SR audit plan and, upon the Global Fund’s request, furnish it with a copy of the SR audit reports.
 More information on PR and SR audits can be found in the audit section of the Manual.